Introduction

 • Key takeaways

-• Precision: how many selected items are relevant?
+• Precision: Of all returned/retrieved/selected items, how many items were relevant?

-• Recall: how many relevant items are selected?
+• Recall: Of all relevant items, how many items were returned/retrieved/selected?

 Historical Background